superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ![Fine-tuning a model](assets/building_blocks/vector_compute/bb2-7.png)

-Fine-tuning helps avoid overfitting.
+Fine-tuning helps avoid **overfitting**.
 Overfitting occurs when a model exposed to only small amounts of task-specific data memorizes inherent patterns, but can't generalize well.
 Overfitting leads to poor performance on real-world unseen data.
 By retraining only the last few layers of a pre-trained model, fine-tuning makes overfitting less likely because the unchanged layers continue to provide useful features.
 In contrast, training an entire complex model on a small amount of data from scratch is very susceptible to overfitting.

 To fine-tune a pre-trained model, you first need to **obtain a quality dataset** relevant to your specific problem.
 For common tasks like sentiment analysis, public benchmark datasets can be used.